-Applicants can be regular part-time students.
-Regular part-time students have met all the admissions criteria and are allowed to pursue their study program by doing a maximum of 6 credits (2 subjects) per session in the sequence as scheduled.
+Applicants may be admitted as regular part-time students.
+Regular part-time students have met all the admissions criteria, and are allowed to pursue their study program by taking a maximum of 6 credits (2 courses) per session in the sequence as scheduled.